The Trans-Allegheny Lunatic Asylum was supposed to be a place of peace and restoration, but it soon devolved into madness and destruction.

 At its peak in the 1950s, the hospital was holding 2,600 patients, more than ten times its original intention.
 To expose the terrible conditions within, the Charleston Gazette attempted to send in a crew to investigate the inner workings of the asylum.
 What they found shocked them.

-Patients were sleeping on the floor, in freezing rooms due to a lack of furniture and heat.
+Patients were sleeping on the floor and in freezing rooms due to a lack of furniture and heat.
 The overcrowding had resulted in overworked staff and a decreased emphasis on sanitation.
 The once bright, clear windows were covered with grime, darkening and further chilling the rooms.
 The wallpaper was peeling from decay, and where it hadn’t disintegrated on its own, the patients had torn it off in rages of panic.

 Worse even were the patients themselves.
 The patients whom the orderlies deemed “unable to be controlled” had been locked in cages in open spaces, in an attempt to make more bedrooms available for less worrisome patients.

-By the time the asylum would close, the graveyard had been expanded to an eerie 666 acres, to make room for the rapidly dying patients.
+By the time the asylum would close, the graveyard had been expanded to an eerie 666 acres to make room for the rapidly dying patients.

 The expose published by the Gazette spurred a movement to close down the hospital, but it wasn’t until 1994, after more than one hundred years of squalor, that the Trans-Allegheny Lunatic Asylum closed its doors forever.